 What Happens to Soil in the Winter?

 To start, we have to understand what happens to soil during the winter months.
 First, remember that soil is the home to many forms of life.
 During the winter, the soil protects organisms, insects, plant roots, etc. from the winter weather.
-As temperatures fall, the surface soils begin to freeze.
-This occurs as the water within the outer layers of soil freeze.
+As temperatures fall, the surface soils begin to freeze due to the water within the outer layers of soil freezing.
 We call this the frost layer.

 The depth of the frost layer depends on many factors.
 The more organic matter, the shallower the frost layer.
 This is because organic matter like mulch, compost or leaves, act as a blanket.
 These layers build up making it more difficult for cold air to reach the soil layers below.
 Another factor is actually the weather itself.
 If an early snow blanket forms, the snow becomes an insulation blanket for the soil below.
 The snow keeps the earth’s heat within the soil and prevents the cold air from reaching the soil.